orkes-io/docs/docs/reference-docs/sub-workflow-task.md

 <p align="center"><img src="/content/img/postage_rate_workflow.png" alt="example workflow" width="400" style={{paddingBottom: 40, paddingTop: 40}} /></p>

 If you wanted to add this functionality to another workflow, it would be possible to copy all 201 lines of JSON and insert them into your workflow.
-However, any updates made by your colleague will not be reflected in your workflow, i.e; you have a "frozen in time" version of the code.
+However, any updates made by your colleague will not be reflected in your workflow, i.e., you have a "frozen in time" version of the code.

 Instead, you can call the existing workflow as a ```SUB_WORKFLOW``` task.